mcstroh/ztffp/README.md

 ```

 ## Setup
-The library requires your ZTF forced photometry credentials (email and password) and your credentials to access your email address where the links to the ZTF light curve are sent.
+The library requires your ZTF forced photometry credentials (email and password), and your credentials to access your email address where the links to the ZTF light curve are sent.

 For bash/zsh equivalents (e.g., .bashrc, .bash_profile, .zshrc, etc)